OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Effectiveness Assessment

 Launch the app with various reverse engineering tools and frameworks installed in your test device.
-Include at least the following: Frida, Xposed, Substrate for Android, Drozer, RootCloak, Android SSL Trust Killer.
+Include at least the following: Frida, Xposed, Substrate for Android, RootCloak, Android SSL Trust Killer.

 The app should respond in some way to the presence of those tools.
 For example by: